danidiaz/really-small-backpack-example/lesson4-signature-thinning/README.md

   respective namespaces, and then [publish](package.cabal#L30) those signatures in their turn.

-  Notice that signatures are renamed using the `requires` clause of the `mixin` section.
+  Notice that signatures are renamed using the `requires` clause of the `mixins` section.

 - They supply their own [Foo/Siggy.hsig](lib-foo/Foo/Siggy.hsig) and [Bar/Siggy.hsig](lib-bar/Bar/Siggy.hsig) files, that carefully export only